“Every mountain top is within reach if you just keep climbing.”

 Each night is spent in a different camp

-•Rainforest: Between 1,800-2,800 meters, this is a subtropical rainforest rich with plant and animal life.
-The widest variety of flowering plants range in this zone
+Rainforest: Between 1,800 - 2,800 meters, this is a subtropical rainforest rich with plant and animal life.
+The widest variety of flowering plants grow in this zone.

-•Moorland and Heath: Between 2,800-4,000 meters, this area has less vegetation and is dominated by a few plant and animal species, including groundsels, lobelias, heather, and tree moss.
-Trees disappear above 4,000 m
+Moorland and Heath: Between 2,800 - 4,000 meters, this area has less vegetation and is dominated by a few plant and animal species, including groundsels, lobelias, heather, and tree moss.
+Trees disappear above 4,000 meters.

 Once you’ve taken your summit photo, it’s time to start the descent.